10 AtScale Scientific Observations

 2. AtScale enables self-service

 Ah Self Service, a dream we’ve all had and almost given up on.
 The keys to self-service are Simplicity, Collaboration, and Trust.
 At more established companies or sophisticated use cases, total self-service requires oversight from your data and analytics teams.
 Simplicity and ease of use have a massive range of impact from modeling to scaling for new use cases.
 If data modeling (BI ease-of-use perennially ranks as a critical criteria).
-Simplifying Data Lineage (by removing extraction and movement).
+Simplifying Data Lineage (by removing data extraction and movement).
 The AtScale Design Center is a collaborative multi-user environment that codifies the pipeline from modeling to publishing and querying while making it easy enough that self-service modeling is possible.
 The collaboration elements help to prevent re-work and duplication, while the combination of managed deployment coupled with the adaptive cache mean you can point and click your way to new use cases with no ETL required.

 3. AtScale makes you money and saves you money